SolarLune/tetra3d/readme.md

 	// Move the capsule 0.2 units to the right every frame. g.Capsule.Move(0.2, 0, 0)

-	// Will print the result of the Collision, (or nil), if there was no intersection. fmt.Println(g.Capsule.Collision(g.Cube))
+	// Will print the result of the Collision, or nil, if there was no intersection. fmt.Println(g.Capsule.Collision(g.Cube))

 }